qld-gov-au/qg-web-template/readme/develop-in-storybook.md

 ```
 npm run build-storybook
 ```

+Note: We require storybook running on localhost:6006 to copy the SSI templates into the static build

 ### Release the Storybook to Github Page

 The Storybook will publish to GH pages on every `push` in `master` branch with Github Actions workflow.